skip to content

 [00:13:00.07] - Anthony Campolo And a blog, sure.

-[00:13:52.05] - Rion Gull While it's, While it's chewing on that, what do you have to say about AI in general?
+[00:13:52.05] - Rion Gull While it's chewing on that, what do you have to say about AI in general?
 Is it going to take all our jobs kind of thing?
-What is your.
-Yeah, what's your take on this in terms of.
+What's your take on this in terms of that?

-[00:14:06.02] - Anthony Campolo I think the, the whole job debate is a little overhyped.
-I think that, like, you know, Dax, he, he tweets about this a lot that if, like, imagine a company, they get 2x boost and productivity, are they going to fire half the people that work for them or are they going to try and generate twice as much output?
-You know, so the.
-I think that it's really not actually that realistic that just because firms get more productive that they're immediately going to fire half of their workforce.
-I think that on the individual level, you're going to be more marketable in terms of your skill set if you at least know a little bit about AI and know kind of how to use it.
-I, I think that on a societal level, it's going to have big impacts on the long term and not so much in the short term.
-Like people who say AGI is coming in like, you know, 12 months or whatever.
-I think all that's crap, you know, but it is definitely a genuine breakthrough in terms of productivity, in terms of coding, in terms of even if you're not a code.
+[00:14:06.02] - Anthony Campolo I think the whole job debate is a little overhyped.
+Dax tweets about this a lot.
+Imagine a company gets a 2x boost in productivity.
+Are they going to fire half the people that work for them, or are they going to try and generate twice as much output?
+I think it's really not that realistic that just because firms get more productive they're immediately going to fire half their workforce.
+On an individual level, you're going to be more marketable in terms of your skill set if you at least know a little bit about AI and know how to use it.
+I think that on a societal level, it's going to have big impacts in the long term and not so much in the short term.
+People who say AGI is coming in 12 months or whatever, I think all that's crap.
+But it is definitely a genuine breakthrough in terms of productivity, in terms of coding, and even if you're not a coder.

-[00:15:29.07] - Anthony Campolo Like my wife, she's a copywriter and she was very reluctant to use AI at first, but I kind of was nudging her and now she finds all sorts of ways to be productive with it.
+[00:15:29.07] - Anthony Campolo My wife is a copywriter, and she was very reluctant to use AI at first, but I was kind of nudging her, and now she finds all sorts of ways to be productive with it.
 So yeah, I think AI is cool.
-I think that a lot of the naysayers about AI hone in on very specific issues that if you understand you can actually get around in terms of like hallucinations and just it not quite understanding things.
-You know, obviously it has limitations, it's not God.
-But yeah, I think just, you know, people need to get their hands on it and try and find a way to use it for their own stuff and then they'll find where its edge cases are, where it's actually useful and it should be kind of treated like any other new technology with pros and cons.
+I think that a lot of the naysayers about AI hone in on very specific issues that, if you understand them, you can actually get around, in terms of hallucinations and it not quite understanding things.
+Obviously it has limitations.
+It's not God.
+But yeah, I think people need to get their hands on it and try to find a way to use it for their own stuff, and then they'll find where its edge cases are, where it's actually useful.
+It should be treated like any other new technology, with pros and cons.

-[00:16:27.19] - Anthony Campolo That's.
-That's fine.
+[00:16:27.19] - Anthony Campolo That's fine.
 Yeah.
-So.
-So the key takeaways were ongoing improvements and major updates across DT DCG products.
-Significant progresses in man tools like Dash Evo Tool, dash Core and SDKs.
-The focus on usability, bug fixes and cross platform support, their tendency to communicate community feedback, blah blah blah.
+So the key takeaways were ongoing improvements and major updates across DCG products.
+Significant progress has been made on tools like Dash Evo Tool, Dash Core, and SDKs.
+The focus is on usability, bug fixes, and cross-platform support.
+They're attentive to community feedback, blah blah blah.
 SDK development is accelerating future integrations.
-Recent advancements in SDKs, especially the Rust SDK, CFFI bindings and Swift wrappers are enabling greater platform compatibility and then automation.
-AI hey are enhancing productivity uses AI assisted tooling and automated backporting agents is rapidly increasing development speed and reliability, notably in complex areas like code backporting, verification and multi language SDK.
+Recent advancements in SDKs, especially the Rust SDK, CFFI bindings, and Swift wrappers, are enabling greater platform compatibility.
+And then automation and AI are enhancing productivity.
+Using AI-assisted tooling and automated backporting agents is rapidly increasing development speed and reliability, notably in complex areas like code backporting, verification, and multi-language SDKs.

-[00:17:22.21] - Anthony Campolo And then these are quotes from the actual thing is that if you made a token with a direct purchase and you were also the seller, it caused a mismatch of credits.
-Situations that are that cause a really bad thing like that.
-We try to halt the chain on purpose to make sure that it gets resolved.
+[00:17:22.21] - Anthony Campolo And then these are quotes from the actual thing.
+One is that if you made a token with a direct purchase and you were also the seller, it caused a mismatch of credits.
+Situations that cause something really bad like that, we try to halt the chain on purpose to make sure that it gets resolved.

 [00:17:54.21] - Rion Gull Okay.